 The Spirit thrusts God's people into worldwide mission.
 He impels young and old, men and women, to go next door and far away into science and art, media and marketplace with the good news of God's grace. . . .
+(32)

-Following the apostles, the church is sent sent with the gospel of the kingdom. . . .
-In a world estranged from God, where millions face confusing choices, this mission is central to our being. . . .
+Following the apostles, the church is sent-sent with the gospel of the kingdom . . .
+In a world estranged from God, where millions face confusing choices, this mission is central to our being . . .
+(44)

 The rule of Jesus Christ covers the whole world.
-To follow this Lord is to serve him everywhere, without fitting in, as light in the darkness, as salt in a spoiling world.30
+To follow this Lord is to serve him everywhere, without fitting in, as light in the darkness, as salt in a spoiling world.
+(45)33

-Note the phrase, "this mission is central to our being."
+Note the phrase 'This mission is central to our being.'
 Yet the church in the West does not comprehend its missionary identity as it should.
-And we will not recover our missional identity unless, both in the church and in the academy, we recover Scripture as one story in which we are called to find our true place.
+And we will not recover our missional identity unless, both in the church and in the academy, we recover Scripture as one story in which we are called to find our true identity.

 There is a final reason that reading the Bible as one story is urgent; it is the other side of what has just been said.
-Understanding our missional identity, our role to embody God's purpose for the world, will mean that we are not to "be
+Understanding our missional identity, our role to embody God's purpose for the world will mean that we may not 'be conformed to the world' to use Paul's phrase (Romans 12.2).
+Of course, Paul here refers to human culture as it is shaped by idolatry.
+Faithfulness to our identity as God's missional people means we may not be conformed to cultural idolatry.
+Understanding the Bible as one story will enable us to resist our idolatrous cultural story.